 This website serves to provide up to date information for members, and archive photos, magazines, documents etc.

-Our meetings are held at the European Catering Reception Pty Ltd
+Our meetings are held at the European Catering Reception Pty Ltd, 2 Chief St, Hindmarsh.

 Occasionally we have speakers who talk on topics of interest to members -the committee welcomes nominations for topics and speakers.

 - Membership - You can get info about the club and joining it - see the treasurer, secretary or president.

 - Raffle - lots of prizes at each meeting.